MesserLab/GeneDriveForRodentControl/README.md

-# Modeling the potential of CRISPR gene drives for rodent management
+# Modeling CRISPR gene drives for suppression of invasive rodents

 <hr style=\"border:3px solid gray\"> </hr>

-Files and data to accompany "Modeling the potential of CRISPR gene drives for rodent management".
+Files and data to accompany "Modeling CRISPR gene drives for suppression of invasive rodents".

 The "Figures" folder contains high resolution verisons of the figures used in the paper.